ibarbary/Currency-Converter/README.md

 # Currency-Converter
-An app for converting different currencies
+- Created a JS app for converting different currencies
+- Implemented Fetch API to get Real-Time Exchange Rates from ExchangeRateApi